-- GVW (the total weight of your car or truck, including passengers)
+- Gross vehicle weight (GVW): The total weight of your car or truck, including passengers

-- GVWR (the gross vehicle weight rating of your towing vehicle) – this is how much weight your vehicle can tow.
+- Gross vehicle weight rating (GVWR): This is how much weight your vehicle can tow.
 The GVWR is usually found on the sticker in the driver’s side door frame.
 You can also find it in the owner’s manual or from the manufacturer.

-- The torque of your vehicle – how well it can pull at low speeds
+- Vehicle torque: This number indicates how well your vehicle can pull at low speeds

 - I – rated up to 2,000 lbs. with 1-1/4” receiver